Referral

 Cataract surgery is only routinely commissioned in the following circumstances:

-There is sufficient cataract in the eye proposed for surgery to account for the patient’s visual symptoms AND one or more of the following due to subjective loss of visual performance:
+There is sufficient cataract in the eye proposed for surgery to account for the patient’s visual symptoms AND one or more of the following criteria apply:

 • Best corrected visual acuity of 6/12 or worse in affected eye AND patient experiences one or more of the following: